 Yes.
 If there are changes in you circumstances that may affect your financial assessment, such as a rise or fall in your income or expenditure, you need to let us know and ask for a reassessment.
-Examples are things like savings, inheritance, welfare benefit or pensions, expenditure (such as rent, mortgage, buildings insurance).
+Examples are things like a change in savings, welfare benefit or pensions, expenditure (such as rent, mortgage, buildings insurance) or you an inheritance.
 Contact your social worker or the Care Resource Team.
 If you do not let us know, you might have to pay a backdated charge.